WHAT IS BORSCHT?

-Borshch (Borscht, Borsch) is the famous all over the world Ukrainian food.
-It is the vegetable soup with red beets that usually includes more than 10 ingredients.
+Borshch (Borscht, Borsch – all three names can be equally used) is a famous all over the world Ukrainian dish.
+It is a vegetable soup with red beets that usually includes more than 10 ingredients.
 Borshch (Borscht) and Varenyky are well known symbols of Ukrainian cuisine.

 Everyday Borshch is simpler and consists of fewer ingredients.
 It could be prepared on meat broth or fish broth or just vegetable broth.
 Ukrainian people added stewed onion with some fat and meshed garlic to everyday Borshch.
 On holidays and Sundays, it was served with sour cream.
 Special was the ritual Borshch that was made for weddings and funerals.
 The whole process of preparing this very symbolic dish was like magic.